Human rights in Eswatini: Basic rights

 Act are vague and can be interpreted in such a manner as to severely curtail the enjoyment of freedom of expression, among other rights, and allow for punishments of up to twenty years' imprisonment without the option of a fine".
 Amnesty International points out that "provisions in the STA are sweeping and imprecise while the penalties for breaches are severe", with the term "terrorist act" in particular being defined very broadly.
 Human Rights Watch, too, has used the word "draconian" to describe the Sedition and Subversive Activities Act.

+The freedom to move within the country, travel abroad, move abroad, or move back from abroad is generally respected, although tribal chiefs have the power to evict persons from the areas under their authority.
+The processing of passports and ID documents for non-ethnic Swazis often takes an unusually long time.